-This system uses a synthetic membrane that allows water to go through but leaves arsenic behind.
+This system uses a synthetic membrane that allows water to go through but leaves copper behind.
 The membrane is continually rinsed.
-This system is typically installed under a kitchen sink (point-of-use), but can also be installed POE system.
+This system is typically installed under a kitchen sink (point-of-use or POU), but can also be an installed point-of-entry system.
 Install a system with a National Sanitation Foundation (NSF/ANSI) Standard 58 Certification.
 Search for an NSF/ANSI-certified reverse osmosis treatment system

 Countertop (plug-in) Distillation Units